-Later that evening, Mr Blackford announced the SNP had withdrawn the whip from Ms Ferrier amid widespread calls for her to resign as an MP.
+On Thursday evening, Mr Blackford announced the SNP had withdrawn the whip from Ms Ferrier amid widespread calls for her to resign as an MP.

 The House Of Commons press office, in a statement on Twitter, revealed one close contact of Ms Ferrier had been identified and asked to self-isolate.

 Ms Sturgeon and Mr Blackford both called for Ms Ferrier to resign as an MP.

 I’ve spoken to Margaret Ferrier and made clear my view that she should step down as an MP.
 I did so with a heavy heart – she is a friend & colleague – but her actions were dangerous & indefensible.
 I have no power to force an MP to resign but I hope she will do the right thing.